Raspberry Cream Cheese Coffee Cake

 - Have your cream cheese at room temperature for easy blending and the smoothest filling.

-- PRO-Tip: If you forget to set it out on the counter in advance, you can place the unwrapped cream cheese brick in a bowl of warm water to take the chill off.
+- PRO-Tip: If you forget to set it out on the counter in advance, remove the box, but leave on the foil wrapping and place cream cheese brick in a bowl of warm water to take the chill off.